Lime, Auckland Council face New Year showdown as scooter trial expires

 Mayor Phil Goff ordered a probe after councillor Christine Fletcher was nearly knocked off her feet by a Lime rider outside the Town Hall on October 25 and 150 ACC claims were racked up in a month.

-Councillors and staff are waiting on the final version of that report, the spokeswoman said.
+Councillors and staff were waiting on the final version of that report, the spokeswoman said.
 The results of AT's Lime survey will also be digested.

 "Several people will be involved and consulted.
 Whether it goes to a council vote will not be known until everyone meets in the New Year," the spokeswoman said.